 [20 points] Create a UML class diagram for the stopwatch based on the description provided above.
 Limit the number of classes to no more than five.

 [25 points] For each class, determine whether it is active or passive.
 For each class, explain why it is passive or active.

+Use Astah to develop UML class diagrams.
+Classes are not to be specified using any programming language.